 By default, Raidbots uses a custom “weekly” build that is compiled from the latest changes on Monday nights (built at about 10:45pm EST, there are notifications in the Raidbots Discord if you want to know when new builds are available).

-In the “Advanced Options” on any page, you can choose to use a Nightly version (built every night at about 10:45pm EST) or the latest full Release.
+In the “Advanced Options” on any page, you can choose to use a Nightly version (built every night at about 10:45pm EST) or the Weekly version.

 The basic breakdown of the versions:

 Nightly: contains the latest changes, could vary from day to day, slightly higher chance of running into new bugs.

 Weekly: same code for a full raid lockout, tends to be slightly more stable as I’ll rebuild it if there are serious bugs found or if there are important changes that pop up mid-week.

 Does Raidbots support tanks or healers?

 When possible, Raidbots will run DPS sims for tanks.
 There aren’t that many tank devs right now and the survival simming is not maintained.

 Healers are not supported at all by SimC at this time.
 Simulating healers is a difficult problem to solve and no one is working on the problem at this time (as far as I know)